wkhere/stackless/Doc/library/shutil.rst

    are not copied.

-.. function:: copyfile(src, dst)

-   Copy the contents (no metadata) of the file named *src* to a file named *dst*.
-   The destination location must be writable; otherwise,  an :exc:`IOError` exception will be raised.
-If *dst* already exists, it will be replaced.
-Special files such as character or block devices and pipes cannot be copied with this function.  *src* and *dst* are path names given as strings.

 .. function:: copyfileobj(fsrc, fdst[, length])

    Copy the contents of the file-like object *fsrc* to the file-like object *fdst*.